JetBrains/teamcity-documentation/topics/manage-teamcity-license.md

 1. To remove a license from TeamCity, click **Deactivate** on the **Administration | Licenses** page.
 In case you had a paid license, your server will revert back to the free Professional tier.

-2. When you click **Deactivate**, TeamCity automatically brings you to the JetBrains Account page where you can proceed to deactivate this license.
+2. After you click **Deactivate** in TeamCity, you can navigate to your JetBrains Account to complete the deactivation process.

    If you do not complete this step, the server license (although inactive in TeamCity) will remain linked to this specific server instance.
 This means you cannot activate it on another server.